MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 6. In your Edge browser, close the **View Alerts - Microsoft Defender** tab.
 Leave Lynne's **Outlook** tab open, as you will use that in the next task.

-7. Leave your Edge browswer opon on the LON-CL2 VM.
+7. Leave your Edge browser open on the LON-CL2 VM.
 Do not close Lynne's mailbox as you will access it again in the next task.

 You have just successfully tested a mailbox permission alert that sent an alarm message on granting FullAccess to a user mailbox.